DyerlabTeaching/ENVS-543/README.md

 ### Student financial responsibility

-<a href="https://sfmc.vcu.edu/contactsfmc/ramq/">Students assume the responsibility of full payment</a> of tuition and fees generated from their registration, all charges for housing and dining services and other applicable miscellaneous charges.
+<a href="https://sfmc.vcu.edu/contactsfmc/ramq/">Students assume the responsibility of full payment</a> of tuition and fees generated from their registration, all charges for housing and dining services, and other applicable miscellaneous charges.
 Students are ultimately responsible for any unpaid balance on their account as a result of the University Financial Aid Office or their third-party sponsor canceling or reducing their award(s).

 ## Technology